 For those new to the wonderful world of using premium-quality essential oils for health issues,

 the subject of safe usage is of top importance.
-There are varying schools of thought about essential oil usage, and discerning the viewpoint of the author usually helps bring understanding to conflicting information.
+There are differing perspectives about essential oil usage, and discerning the viewpoint of the author usually helps bring understanding to what seems to be conflicting information.
 In some books you may find dire warnings about the use of Cinnamon and Clove oil, which admittedly can be *hot* but nevertheless highly effective antimicrobials and top choices for someone fighting viral or bacterial infection.
-When used diluted as needed, we can effectively use a few drops of Cinnamon Bark or Clove to help end a debilitating condition rather than be fearful of unmerited warnings.
+The warnings are there because one can cause a serious, painful chemical burn if they use Cinnamon Bark undiluted on the skin.
+When used appropriately diluted as needed, we can effectively use a few drops of Cinnamon Bark or Clove to help end a debilitating condition rather than be fearful.
+The warnings encourage the user to exercise discernment.
 According to chemist, aromatherapist and author Dr. Kurt Schnaubelt, "Most warnings [about essential oil usage] are derived from industry-funded dermatological tests with limited relevance for aromatherapy."4

-For those seeking natural, healthy alternatives to conventional medications, we can embrace a peaceful perspective about the use of these amazing, healing oils and quickly gain an understanding of the relatively short list of cautions.
+For those seeking natural, healthy alternatives to conventional medications, we can embrace an integrated perspective about the use of these amazing, healing oils and quickly gain an understanding of the relatively short list of cautions.

 With some basic information and discernment (common sense), one can safely explore many uses of essential oils for almost any health issue.
 Even an unpleasant experience is usually short-lived and the knowledge gained becomes helpful for future applications.
-A temporary irritation from an improperly diluted essential oil pales very quickly when I think of the untold senseless deaths and side effects caused by conventional medications.
+Simply applying additional carrier oil should immediately reduce the unpleasant irritating effect on the skin.
+A temporary irritation from an improperly diluted essential oil pales very quickly when we consider the untold senseless deaths and side effects caused by conventional medications.
 There is plenty of room to comfortably and safely explore essential oils and potential applications without causing harm.

 While many texts warn that essential oils should never be used undiluted, a growing number of aromatherapists and essential oil users find that quite a number can be safely used neat (undiluted) on the skin or a drop neat on the tongue.
 Schnaubelt points out that some of the oils designated as "forbidden use" are among the most therapeutically useful, and "even the safety of essential oils during pregnancy discussion seems to abate due to the stubborn absence of reports of any adverse effects."
 Schnaubelt goes on to say that "the much-feared potential of Rosemary oil to induce seizures has so far failed to throw all of Britain into a collective state of epilepsy."4

-Essential oils may linger in a health body up to eight hours, but generally it is felt that they are mostly metabolized and eliminated in 1-2 hours, so reapplication every couple of hours may be desirable for an acute need.5
+Essential oils may linger in a healthy body up to eight hours, but generally it is felt that they are mostly metabolized and eliminated in 1-2 hours, so reapplication every couple of hours may be desirable for an acute need.6

 Carrier Oils: Using 'carrier' oils when applying essential oils is a time-honored tradition used when working with pure essential oils.
 It is felt by many aromatherapists, that because of the molecular structure of essential oils, the carrier oil enhances the trans-dermal delivery of the properties of the essential oils.
 They believe there is rarely a reason to use essential oils neat (undiluted) when applying topically, although there are definitely exceptions, such as using Lavender oil neat for burns, which is remarkable.